Bolesław Bierut

-Born in Congress Poland on the outskirts of Lublin, Bierut entered politics in 1912 by joining the Polish Socialist Party.
-Later he became a member of the Communist Party of Poland and spent some years in the Soviet Union, where he functioned as an agent of the Comintern, educated at the Soviet International Lenin School and similar institutions elsewhere in Europe.
-He was sentenced to a prison term in 1935 for conducting illegal labor activity in Poland by the anti-communist Sanation government.
-Having only attended an elementary school for several years before being expelled, he later developed an interest in economics and took some cooperative courses at the Warsaw School of Economics.
-He joined the cooperative movement in his youth.
-After his release from prison in 1938, he was employed as an accountant for Społem until the outbreak of the war.

-During the war, Bierut was an activist of the newly founded Polish Workers' Party (PPR) and subsequently the chairman of the State National Council (KRN), established by the PPR.
-As the Red Army pushed the Nazi Wehrmacht from eastern Poland, liberated Lublin was made the temporary headquarters of the Polish Committee of National Liberation at his initiative.
+Born in Congress Poland on the outskirts of Lublin, Bierut joined the Polish Socialist Party in 1912.
+Later he became a member of the Communist Party of Poland and spent some years in the Soviet Union.
+He was sentenced to a prison term in 1935 for conducting illegal labor activity in Poland by the anti-communist Sanation government and was later released in 1938.
+During World War II, Bierut was an activist of the newly founded Polish Workers' Party (PPR) and subsequently the chairman of the State National Council (KRN), established by the PPR.
 Trusted by Joseph Stalin, Bierut participated in the Potsdam Conference, where he successfully lobbied for the establishment of Poland's western border at the Oder–Neisse line.
-The conference thus granted Poland the post-German "Recovered Territories" at their maximum possible extent.